 All are welcome!
 We want to model our lives of that of Jesus Christ, who both radically welcomed and received hospitality from those who his culture and society rejected or adored.
 Jesus doesn’t discriminate and we do our best not to either.
 We all get it wrong sometimes and thankfully we have a God who is quick and faithful to forgive and restore us.

-Gatherings run every Sunday from about 10.30am-12.30pm, usually a mix of upbeat music, Biblical teaching, prayer and just hanging out together over a tea/coffee or meal.
+Gatherings run every Sunday from about 10.30am-12.00pm, usually a mix of upbeat music, Biblical teaching, prayer and just hanging out together over a tea/coffee or meal.
 Don’t worry about being late!

-The best way to get connected is to stick around after the more organised part for a bit, someone will always come and have a chat.
-We generally finish the organised part by 12.15-12.30; and on the 3rd Sunday of the month we have lunch together afterwards, please stay even if you didn’t bring anything.
+The best way to get connected is to stick around after the service, enjoy some morning tea and have a chat.
+On the 3rd Sunday of the month we have lunch together afterwards.

-The best place to park is beside St James Park, between Burwood and Denham Sts – a short walk away.
-We recommend walking/bicycles/public transport.
+There is only street parking around the Church.
+Note permit parking restrictions.
+A good place to park is beside St James Park, between Burwood and Denham Sts – a short walk away.
+We recommend walking/cycling/using public transport.
 There are bike racks near the Barton St entrance.